simalexan/jarvis-workshop/5-connect-it-all/1-create-template/README.md

 ## Goal

-Create / Update the SAM template file that's responsible for deploying your application
+Update the SAM template file that's responsible for deploying your Alexa application and enable it to run other parts of your code

 ## Tasks